Narrow-Azimuth Field Data Application

 To improve the image resolution, high-density 3D (HD3D®) acquisition survey geometries can be designed, comprising denser sail line spacing and richer near-offset information.
 However, this increases the cost of both acquisition and data processing.

 Sea-surface reflections provide a significantly wider and denser sampling of shallow reflectors than is possible with primary arrivals.
 Therefore, SWIM provides a possible low cost alternative to high-density acquisition geometries in shallow-water environments.

 We illustrate the near-surface image improvements by imaging sea-surface reflections from a NAZ data set from offshore Malaysia.
-In a 25 km × 23.4 km testing area, 49 consecutive sail lines of dual-sensor streamer data are imaged using P-UP and P-DWN wavefield estimates.
+In a 25 km × 23.4 km testing area, 49 consecutive sail lines of dual-sensor streamer data are imaged using separated wavefield data.

 The image above shows depth sections at 105 m below the sea surface, in an area with 70 m water depth, for the primary-only image (left) and the SWIM image (right).
 Significant gaps in the shallow overburden are visible in the primary-only image, caused by the required mutes to eliminate refracted energy arrivals.
 In contrast, the SWIM images have a complete and high resolution near-surface image, which provides a shallow channel image of excellent clarity and structural detail.
 Data: Lundin.